 The most important finding of the period I was a mud defense wall and its associated moat.
 This wall suggests that the residents of the town were confined within the boundary marked by this wall.
-This wall served two purposes for the residents, first it acted as a defense machinery as the town had the advantage of a natural barrier at its other three sides, being surrounded by river Bina.
-The second purpose this wall served was in form of a moat which was used accommodate the access water in case of heavy rains, thus saving the town.
-The wall was 154 feet wide and 21 feet deep4.
+This wall served two purposes for the residents first, it acted as defense machinery as the town had the advantage of a natural barrier at its other three sides, being surrounded by river Bina.
+The second purpose this wall served was in form of a moat which was used to accommodate the access water in case of heavy rains, thus saving the town.
+The wall was 154 feet wide and 21 feet deep.5

-Among the other significant findings, a circular lead piece bearing the name of king Indragupta, belonging to period II A is the most important.
-A hoard of 3,268 punch marked coins is am0ong the most significant finding belonging to Period II B. This hoard and finding of other large number of coins suggests that Eran would have served as a mint during that period.
-Bajpai5 tells that before the conquest of the Guptas, Eran served as a mint minting coins for the local Naga rulers.
+Among the other significant findings, a circular lead piece bearing the name of king Indragupta, belonging to period II-A is the most important.
+A hoard of 3,268 punch-marked coins is am0ong the most significant finding belonging to Period II-B. This hoard and finding of other large numbers of coins suggest that Eran would have served as a mint during that period.
+Bajpai6 tells that before the conquest of the Guptas, Eran served as a mint minting coins for the local Naga rulers.
 Later these mints served the Gupta rulers.
-One copper coin, bearing the name of king Dharmapala, is counted among the earliest inscribed Indian coins, assigned to third century BCE6.
-An important finding of Period III is a clay seal depicting Gaja-Lakshmi icon with a Brahmi inscription.
+One copper coin, bearing the name of King Dharmapala, is counted among the earliest inscribed Indian coins, assigned to the third century BCE.7 An important finding of Period III is a clay seal depicting Gaja-Lakshmi icon with a Brahmi inscription.

 Though Samudragupta was successful against the Sakas, however that success was not of a permanent nature.
-After Samudragupta, his sons and successors, Ramagupta and Chadragupta II, continued their battle against the Sakas.
+After Samudragupta, his sons and successors, Ramagupta and Chandragupta II, continued their battle against the Sakas.
 Finally, it was Chandragupta II Vikramaditya who is credited as the exterminator of the Sakas, taking the title ‘Sakari’.
-Ramagupta and Chadragupta II would have spent considerable time at Eran as evident from the variety and volume of their coins found at the site.
-Bajpai9 suggests that the episode of a Saka king demanding the hand of the wife of Ramagupta, Dhruvadevi, may have happened at Eran as we find inscriptions of the Sakas as well as of the Guptas here.
-Therefore Eran would be the place where the Sakas were exterminated by the Gupta king Chandragupta II.
+Ramagupta and Chandragupta II would have spent considerable time at Eran as evident from the variety and volume of their coins found at the site.
+Bajpai suggests that the episode of a Saka king demanding the hand of the wife of Ramagupta, Dhruvadevi, may have happened at Eran as we find inscriptions of the Sakas as well of the Guptas here.10 Therefore Eran would be the place where the Sakas were exterminated by the Gupta king Chandragupta II.

 - Stone inscription of Samudragupta – Corpus Inscriptionum Indicarum Vol III – written in Sanskrit – undated – This stone inscription was found by Alexander Cunningham near the Varaha temple – The inscription mentions the Gupta king Samudragupta who is compared with Dhanada (Kubera) and Antaka (Yama) in joy and wrath respectively.
 A mention of setting up a temple of Janardana at Airikina to augment his own glories.